isc-projects/stork/doc/user/man/stork-server.8.rst

    $ stork-server (...) --rest-tls-certificate=/path/to/cert.pem --rest-tls-ca=/path/to/ca.pem --rest-tls-key=/path/to/key.pem

-To enable the /metrics HTTP endpoint for Prometheus, run the following command:
+To enable the server's /metrics HTTP endpoint for Prometheus, run the following command:

 .. code-block:: bash